 Around January 1987, Ray Grismer marketed his anagram approach for divining an astrological sign, which he called “What's My Sign?”
 Grismer was then unaware of Farmer's previous work on the subject.

 The appearance on the market of “What's My Sign?” prompted T. A. Waters to contribute his anagram system for the divination effect, “Signse”, to The New Invocation, No. 39, July 1987, p.
 469. Waters had worked out this system shortly after hearing of Farmer's idea but before having seen the details of his approach.
 The Grismer and Waters systems are different in their approaches to Farmer's and to each other.
 Waters recalled having shown his system to a few friends in early 1986 at the Magic Castle, one of whom was Ray Grismer.
-Grismer had an entirely different memory of events; he recalled demonstrating his system to Waters in the Hollywood Magic shop around the same time.
-Both men were friends and both were known to be scrupulous about proper crediting.
+Grismer had an entirely different memory of events; he recalled demonstrating his system to Waters in the Hollywood Magic Shop around the same time.
+Grismer and Waters were friends and both were known to be scrupulous about proper crediting.
 Each remained convinced of his memory of events in this matter to the end.
 At times, Grismer and Waters have each been incorrectly credited with being the first to apply a system of branching anagrams directly to the names of astrological signs.
 That credit belongs to Bob Farmer.

 See also Anagrams.